Last Updated on 17 March 2025 by Cycloscope

 The Cinelli Hobootleg Geo features a sloping frameset made of Columbus Cromor triple-butted steel, this means no-bullshit great-quality Italian steel – definitely another tier compared to the Taiwanese materials used by many bike manufacturers.

-Three bottle cages and CNC rear dropouts, designed to support the disc-brake clamps, all the eyelets for rear rack and fender that every gravel designed for touring shouldn’t miss.
+Three bottle cages and CNC rear dropouts, designed to support the disc-brake clamps, all the eyelets for the rear rack and fender that every gravel designed for touring shouldn’t miss.

 The maximum tyre clearance allows up to 3.0″ tire to fit in, with a choice between 29 and 27.5 – of course tubeless-ready.